 - 16.11.
-A Member may ask immediately after the vote is taken, that their vote is recorded in the minutes of the relevant meeting. - 16.12.
+A Member may askprior to the vote or immediately after the vote is taken, that their vote is recorded in the minutes of the relevant meeting. - 16.12.
 Where Members vote on the budget, the vote will be recorded.